What is a clinical evaluation report?

 - One must establish the source and rationale for Equivalence.
 For instance, according to clinical investigations, if equivalence is shown or other studies reported in the scientific literature; The assessment must indicate which devices are equivalent or not.
 And confirm that data relating to devices that are not equivalent are keeping out from the analysis of clinical data to demonstrate safety and performance.

 CiteMed: Thoughts on CEAR’s:

-Thus, a clear, comprehensive template for the documentation of the Clinical evaluation assessment will not only help ease the ever-increasing burden for NBs with audits, timelines and assessment guidelines.
+Thus, a clear, comprehensive template for the documentation of the Clinical evaluation assessment will not only help ease the ever-increasing burden for NBs with audits, timelines, and assessment guidelines.

-Therefore, Clinical evaluation should be treated as a critical component of the manufacturer’s quality management process.
-The PMS, PMCF and Instructions for use should align with the clinical evaluation.
+Therefore, Clinical evaluation is now a critical component of the manufacturer’s quality management process.
+The PMS, PMCF, and Instructions for use should align with the clinical evaluation.

-The key takeaway with respect to clinical evaluation for manufacturers and NBs is a demonstration and validation, respectively, of intended clinical benefits to patients, with relevant and specified clinical outcome parameters.
+The key takeaway concerning clinical evaluation for manufacturers and NBs; is a demonstration and validation, respectively, of intended clinical benefits to patients, with relevant and specified clinical outcome parameters.

 At the same time, adhering to general performance and safety requirements with minimal residual risks.